-The red fox is a quick, skilful hunter, feeding on a wide variety of foods.
+The red fox is a quick, skillful hunter, feeding on a wide variety of foods.
 Mice are often eaten, especially during the winter months and cottontail rabbits are also an important part of their diet.
 They remain active throughout the year but are primarily nocturnal, only occasionally coming out during the daylight hours.
 Red foxes seem to prefer somewhat open habitats and are not creatures of dense forests.
 They are found mostly in areas with interspersed croplands, old fields, and woodlots, especially along the edges formed by these habitats.

-The red fox resembles a bushy-tailed, medium sized dog.
-The usual coloration is a bright rusty-red with black feet and legs and and a whitish belly.
+The red fox resembles a bushy-tailed, medium-sized dog.
+The usual coloration is a bright rusty-red with black feet and legs and a whitish belly.
 A good identifying feature is the long tail which is tipped with white.
 Other color varieties of the red fox also occur including a black, a silver, and a cross phase in which a dark area crosses over the shoulders and down the middle of the back.
 Red foxes measure in total length from about 39 to 41 inches and weigh between 10 and 15 pounds.